-Members of 7KBW have been heavily involved in litigation arising out of the financial crisis of 2008, most notably Jonathan Gaisman QC, who advised the directors of RBS in the £4 billion rights issue litigation; Alistair Schaff QC, who is handling a £100 million mis-selling case; and Andrew Wales QC, who acted in the £100 million claim relating to Standard Life’s £2 billion retail cash fund which lost 5% in one day in 2009.
+Members of 7KBW were heavily involved in litigation arising out of the global financial crisis.
+Jonathan Gaisman QC advised the directors of RBS in the now-settled £4 billion Rights Issue litigation, while Alistair Schaff QC handled a £100 million mis-selling case.
+Andrew Wales QC acted in a £100 million claim relating to Standard Life’s £2 billion retail cash fund – which lost 5% of its value in one day in 2009.

 Areas covered include the following: